 Me?
 I was blessed with yellowish nails that stain easily and usually break before they ever get that gloriously white French-tip look.
 And my toenails are even worse.

-8 ways to whiten nails at home
+10 ways to whiten nails at home

-Nails are pretty porous, so it’s no wonder that they can turn yellow when exposed to things like nail polish, dirt, and everyday wear and tear.
+Nails are fairly porous, so it’s no wonder that they can turn yellow when exposed to nail polish, dirt, and everyday wear and tear.
 And your toenails, understandably, take the brunt of the abuse since they’re often trapped inside shoes and socks for long stretches of time.
 To keep tips looking light and bright, you need to whiten the area underneath the nail while gently buffing away stains on the nail surface.

 Finger and toenail whitening is an art, not a science.
 There are a lot of ways you can whiten nails at home but the easiest way is to experiment with some ingredients from your kitchen pantry.
 Here are some of my favorite ways to whiten nails without the harsh chemicals.

 2. Soak in hydrogen peroxide

 Hydrogen peroxide is a natural lightening agent that, when used carefully, can gently whiten nails without damaging the layers underneath or leading to hangnails.

 Simply fill a small bowl with one part water and one part hydrogen peroxide.
 Place fingers or toes in the bowl so that nails are completely covered and let soak for 15 minutes.
 Rinse well.
-Repeat daily until nail are whiter and stains have disappeared.
+Repeat daily until nails are whiter and stains have disappeared.